Crystal Dunn: In popular culture

 Dunn has been featured in Self Magazine.
 In 2016, she starred with teammates Hope Solo and Megan Rapinoe in a docu-series called Keeping Score broadcast by Fullscreen.
 The episodes follow the athletes as they prepare for the 2016 Summer Olympics and address issues such as equal pay and racism.
 In 2018, Dunn posed nude for ESPN’s The Body Issue magazine.

 Personal life

 Dunn married Pierre Soubrier in December 2018.
 They met when she was playing for the NWSL's Washington Spirit, where he was working as an athletic trainer.
 Soubrier's presence in Portland, where he was head trainer for the Portland Thorns, contributed to Dunn's desire to get traded to Portland.
 Together, they have five chickens (Quinn, Juke, Chelsea, Toulouse, and Rocky), as well as three cats.

-On November 11, 2021, Dunn announced that she and Soubrier were expecting their first child together; baby Marcel Jean was born following an unplanned C-section on May 20, 2022.
+On November 11, 2021, Dunn announced that she and Soubrier were expecting their first child together; their son was born following an unplanned C-section on May 20, 2022.